Tap to Read ➤

 Their cup-shaped nests are made of numerous materials like roots, twigs, wool, and feathers.

-• The females lay 2-6 eggs in a single season.
-There might be 2-3 seasons in a year.
+Females lay 2-6 eggs per season, with 2-3 seasons possible in a year.

 Nesting